 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A corpus luteum cyst is a normal, harmless, fluid-filled mass that forms in your ovaries.
-It grows on your corpus luteum, a group of cells that take shape after your ovary releases an egg (ovulation) each month.
-It has an important function during pregnancy.
+A corpus luteum cyst is a normal, harmless, fluid-filled mass that forms on your ovaries.
+The corpus luteum is a group of cells that takes shape after your ovary releases an egg (ovulation) each month.
+The sac surrounding the cells contains fluid, which makes up the cyst.

 Advertisement